fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > Source: Ṣaḥīḥ Muslim 183
 > Grade: Sahih (authentic) according to Muslim

-There are 7 stops and 7 queastions on the bridge.
+There are 7 stops and 7 questions on the bridge.

 Sirat is thin as a hair and sharp as a sword.

-some people will pass at the speed of light.
+Some people will pass at the speed of light.
 Some will crawl till the end of the journey.
+Many will fall.

+There will be hooks that will drag sinners down

-hadith says that the first one to pass the Sirat will be the prophet Muhammad and then his ummah.
+Hadith says that the first one to pass the Sirat will be the prophet Muhammad ﷺ   and then his ummah.

-there will be hooks that will drag sinners down

-The Hell will be asked "Are you full?". and the Hell will reply "Is there no more?"
+The Hell will be asked "Are you full?".
+And the Hell will reply "Is there no more?"

-Some people will not know that they crossed the Sirat and will ask the angels, "Where is the Sirat, and where is Hell?
+> Some people will not know that they crossed the Sirat and will ask angels, "Where is the Sirat, and where is Hell?
 Did we cross over them?"
 Angels will answer, "You crossed the Sirat, which was over Hell.
 However, Hellfire receded and was covered because of your light."
+>
-Jami-us-saghir
+> Jami-us-saghir

 The Hellfire will say to a believer, "O Believer!
 Go over me swiftly; your light diminishes my flames."

-believing in one God
-salat
-fasting
-zakat
-hajj
-rights of others and looking after our relatives cleanliness (ghusl)

 The siraat is a bridge that stretches over the Hellfire, and every soul ever created must walk on this bridge.

-The verse in the Chapter of Maryam refers to the siraat: {And there is none of you except he will come to it [the siraat].
-This is upon your Lord an inevitability decreed.} (chapter 19, verse 71)
+The verse in the Chapter of Maryam refers to the siraat:

+    And there is none of you except he will come to it [the siraat].
+This is upon your Lord an inevitability decreed.
+    Quran, surah Maryam (Mary) 19:71

 The happy ones are those who will cross the bridge to its end; arriving in Heaven, without stumbling and falling down into the pits of the Hellfire.
 It is a difficult and treacherous bridge to pass.

 As described by the Prophet (peace be upon him), the siraat is thinner than a human hair and shaper than the edge of a sword.
 It is a slippery bridge on which there are clamps and hooks that are like the branches of a sharp, thorny plant.
 These hooks will snatch and grab at the people walking over the bridge.
 How difficult it is to pass and whether an individual makes it across to safety or not, depends on each person’s deeds.

 Some people will be ruined because of their evil deeds.
 Some will be cut into pieces and fall down to Hell for eternity, but some will be saved afterwards and taken out of the Hellfire.
 Some people will get by with a few cuts and scratches, and others will be completely unscathed.

 The pious believers, the righteous men and women will sail over the bridge swiftly, without distress or anxiety.
 Some will pass by as fast as the wind, some like lightening, some like a falling star, others like a racing horse.
 For these believers, the Hellfire will call out to them from underneath, “O Believer!
 Pass over me quickly, for your light is extinguishing my fire.”
 Some believers will run across the bridge, others will walk, and some will crawl.

-Not only are there the clamps and hooks to dodge and avoid, but there are seven obstacles that may stand in our way on the siraat.
+Not only are there the clamps and hooks to dodge and avoid, but there are seven obstacles or stops that may stand in our way on the siraat.

+1. Believing in one God
+2. Salah (Prayers)
+3. Fasting
+4. Zakat (Charity)
+5. Pilgrimage (Hajj)
+rights of others and looking after our relatives cleanliness (ghusl)

 There are seven stations where we will be stopped and asked about how we performed certain acts of worship and how we treated one another in this life.
 Whoever fails at any of these obstacles will slip and fall into the Hellfire, to be punished until their sins are expiated or until Allah wills.